 The health care industry is evolving, thanks to policy changes, societal shifts and technological advances.
 Healthcare of Tomorrow from U.S. News & World Report examines the challenges facing health care, and how it must change to face the future.

 To read U.S. News & World Report click here

 The NCCAOM, which has long stressed the importance of non-drug approaches to chronic pain, commends the National Association of Attorneys General (NAAG) for its September 18th letter encouraging healthcare providers to prioritize non-opioid pain management options over opioid prescriptions for the treatment of chronic pain.

 The NCCAOM commends the National Association of Attorneys General to the American Health Insurance Plans regarding the use of effective non-opioid pain management solutions such as acupuncture.
 Attorney Generals from 35 states signed this letter.

-    The NCCAOM is also working with the Integrative Public Health Consortium (IHPC) to inform federal agencies regarding Opioid Issue.
-NCCAOM Diplomate William Reddy also published an article titled “The FDA Recommends Acupuncture: Comments From Key AOM Stakeholders” that was featured in Acupuncture Today.
+The NCCAOM is also working with the Integrative Health Policy Consortium (IHPC) to inform federal agencies regarding Opioid Issue.
+NCCAOM Diplomate Bill Reddy also published an article titled “The FDA Recommends Acupuncture: Comments From Key AOM Stakeholders” that was featured in Acupuncture Today.